2025 NBA playoffs: (1) Oklahoma City Thunder vs. (6) Minnesota Timberwolves

-After their blowout Game 7 victory against the Nuggets, the Thunder dominated the game, particularly in the second half, out scoring the Timberwolves 70–40 throughout the second half.
+After their blowout Game 7 victory against the Nuggets, the Thunder dominated the game, particularly in the second half, outscoring the Timberwolves 70–40 throughout the second half.
 Shai Gilgeous-Alexander scored 20 of his 31 points in the second half.
 The Thunder took a 10–0 run in the third quarter to take a 66–60 lead, and Kenrich Williams came off the bench and hit consecutive three-pointers to extend the Thunder's lead to 71–62, and eventually lead 76–66 heading into the fourth.
 Julius Randle scored 28 points, but struggled in the second half as he was limited to only eight points.

 The Thunder maintained their dominant form from Game 1, winning 118–103 to take a 2–0 series lead over the Timberwolves.
-OKC once again dominated the third quarter, including a 23–5 run late in the third to take an insurmountable 24-point lead.
-A day after being announced as MVP, Shai Gilgeous-Alexander had his way on offense, leading the Thunder with 38 points and 8 assists; Chet Holmgren (22 points) and Jalen Williams (26 points, 10 rebounds) also made significant contributions for OKC.
+Oklahoma City once again dominated the third quarter, including a 23–5 run late in the third to take an insurmountable 24-point lead.
+A day after being announced as MVP, Shai Gilgeous-Alexander had his way on offense, leading the Thunder with 38 points and 8 assists; Chet Holmgren (22 points) and Jalen Williams (26 points, 10 rebounds) also made significant contributions for Oklahoma City.
 Anthony Edwards lead Minnesota with 32 points, but shot 1 of 9 from three while Julius Randle was held to only 6 points.

 The Timberwolves blew out the Thunder, 143-101, to get their first win of the Western Conference Finals.
 Anthony Edwards scored 30 points (5-of-8 for three), nine rebounds and six assists, Julius Randle added 24 points and rookie Terrence Shannon Jr. had 15 points in 13 minutes.
 This was the largest win by margin in Wolves playoff history.